 Under the proposed Plan the committee will be required to work with the community to achieve freshwater objectives, environmental flows and water quality limits in the zone, as required by the National Policy Statement on Freshwater Management.

-Other priorities for the year include water storage, lowland streams, water efficiency and nutrient management, and Ashley / Rakahuri River catchment management.
+Other priorities for the year include water storage, lowland streams, water efficiency and nutrient management, and Ashley River/Rakahuri catchment management.

-Waimakariri Zone Committee Community Newsletter Summer 2013 (607 kB)
+Waimakariri Zone Committee Community Newsletter Summer 2013 (pdf 607 kB)

 (03) 353 9007